© 2020 Listen

-To celebrate the second anniversary of their Open Access program, The Met sought an innovative way to showcase these 406,000 public domain artworks and related metadata.
+To celebrate the second anniversary of their Open Access program, The Metropolitan Museum of Art sought an innovative way to showcase these 406,000 public domain artworks and related metadata.

 Working with teams across The Met, MIT, and Microsoft, we hosted a collaborative hackathon designed to bring The Met’s collection to a global audience, making it more accessible in creative ways.